gato78/Class-Projects/Project2/README.md

 <li>get_input_coordinates() : It gets user input regarding start and goal nodes coordinates in the case of point robot.
 In the case of rigid robot, it also prompts the user for obstacle clearance and robot radius.
 This function checks for input coordinates to make sure they are not outside of the map boundaries and also to make sure that they are not inside the obstacle space.</li>
 <li>point_robot_obstacle_space(x,y) : It defines the obstacle space using half plane equations.
 This function takes x and y coordinates of the node and checks to see if it is within the obstacles space.</li>
 <li>generate_list_of_obstacle_nodes() : It generates a list of obstacle nodes to be used when implementing the pygame simulation.</li>
+<li>applyingDijkstraAlgorithm(start_node, goal_node) : This function takes the start and goal nodes inputs and performs Djikstra algorithm to determine shortest path between start and goal node.
+It returns a dictionary containing the visited nodes and within this data structure also stores the shortest path among start and goal nodes.</li>
+<li>backtrackingStartGoalPath(start,goal,explored_path) : This function extracts the shortest path from the input dictionary provided by the applyingDijkstraAlgorithm function.
+It then returns a list containing nodes that formed the shortest path between start and goal nodes.</li>